 All 529 college savings plans have fees and expenses.
 Not only do these charges vary among 529 plans, but also they can vary within a single plan.
 Like mutual funds, a single college savings plan may offer more than one “class” of shares to investors.
 Often referred to as A, B or C classes, units or fee structures, each class has different fees and expenses.
 You can look at the offering document to see if a particular college savings plan offers more than one class.

 Higher fees and expenses can make a big difference in the value of your investment over time.
 Let's say you invest $10,000 in a college savings plan with a return of 8 percent before expenses.
-With a plan that had annual administration and operating expenses of 2 percent, after 18 years, you would end up with only $27,880.
-If the college savings plan had expenses of 0.65 percent, you would end up with $35,548—an additional $7,668.
+With a plan that had annual administration and operating expenses of 2 percent, after 18 years, you would end up with $27,880.
+If the college savings plan had expenses of only 0.65 percent, you would end up with $35,548—an additional $7,668.

 529 Expense Analyzer

 Use FINRA’s expense analyzer to compare how sales loads, management fees, underlying fund fees and other plan expenses can impact returns.

 Here's a list of some of the most common fees, charges and expenses found in college savings plans: